-- Pay for treatment, the MRT course, some drug testing.
+- Pay program fees, the MRT course book, some drug testing.

 How do defendants get referred into the program?

-Please keep in mind that admission into the Wellness Court is not automatic.
+Please keep in mind that admission into the Felony Drug Court is not automatic.
 The process for application to the program is as follows:

 - The defendant accepts the Criminal Rule 11 offer